-- 1. To amend Vishay's Certificate of Incorporation and Bylaws to provide for a staggered Board of Directors of three classes, each as nearly equal in size as possible for staggered terms of office of three years (see Proposal One). - To elect 12 directors to hold office for staggered terms ranging from one to three years if Proposal One is adopted or, if Proposal One is not adopted, to elect 12 directors to hold office until the next annual meeting of stockholders in 2004, and in either case until their successors are duly elected and qualified (see Proposal Two). - 3.
-To approve the amended and restated Vishay Intertechnology, Inc. Section 162(m) Cash Bonus Plan (see Proposal Three). - 4.
-To ratify the appointment of Ernst & Young LLP as Vishay's independent public accountants for the year ending December 31, 2003 (see Proposal Four). - 5.
+- 1. To amend Vishay's Certificate of Incorporation and Bylaws to provide for a staggered Board of Directors of three classes, each as nearly equal in size as possible for staggered terms of office of three years (see Proposal One). - To elect 11 directors to hold office for staggered terms ranging from one to three years if Proposal One is adopted or, if Proposal One is not adopted, to elect 11 directors to hold office until the next annual meeting of stockholders in 2004, and in either case until their successors are duly elected and qualified (see Proposal Two). - 3.
+To authorize management, if they deem it advisable, to transfer substantially all of Vishay's assets to one or more wholly-owned subsidiaries of Vishay (see Proposal Three). - 4.
+To approve the amended and restated Vishay Intertechnology, Inc. Section 162(m) Cash Bonus Plan (see Proposal Four). - 5.
+To ratify the appointment of Ernst & Young LLP as Vishay's independent public accountants for the year ending December 31, 2003 (see Proposal Five). - 6.
 To transact such other business as may properly come before the annual meeting and any postponement or adjournment thereof.

 The stockholders of record at the close of business on April 7, 2003 will be entitled to vote at the annual meeting or at any adjournment thereof.
-Whether or not you expect to attend the meeting in person, please complete, date and sign the enclosed proxy card and return it without delay in the enclosed envelope which requires no additional postage if mailed in the United States.
-If you plan to attend the annual meeting, please so indicate by checking the space provided on the proxy card.
+If you do not expect to attend the meeting in person, please complete, date and sign the enclosed proxy card and return it without delay in the enclosed envelope which requires no additional postage if mailed in the United States.